ad-freiburg/elevant/docs/link_benchmark_articles.md

     python3 link_benchmark_entities.py tagme.thresh02 tagme 0.2 -b kore50

 will create the file `evaluation-results/tagme/tagme.thresh02.kore50.jsonl`.
-The result file contains one article as json object per line.
-Each json object contains benchmark article information such as the article title, text, and ground truth labels, as well as the entity mentions predicted by the specified linker.
+The result file contains one article as JSON object per line.
+Each JSON object contains benchmark article information such as the article title, text, and ground truth labels, as well as the entity mentions predicted by the specified linker.

 ## Use Existing Linking Results
-If you already have linking results for a certain benchmark that you want to evaluate with ELEVANT, you can use the `link_benchmark_entities.py` script to convert your linking results into the json format used by us.
+If you already have linking results for a certain benchmark that you want to evaluate with ELEVANT, you can use the `link_benchmark_entities.py` script to convert your linking results into the JSONL format used by us.
 This works if the text of the benchmark you linked corresponds to the text of one of the benchmarks in the `benchmarks` directory and if your linking results are in one of the following formats: